A True Church Family.

 Wednesday Night Bible Study -- 6:30 (via Zoom, contact us for details)

-On Wednesday nights we are studying in person, and via Zoom, at 6:30 - contact us for login details.
+On Wednesday nights we are studying in person, at our building, and via Zoom, at 6:30 - contact us for login details.

 Evening Discussion Class

-Our Sunday evening discussion class at 6:30 p.m. is by Zoom.
-Contact us for details.
+Our Sunday evening discussion class is on break.

 The Zelienople Church of Christ strives to be known for our fellowship, friendliness and our love for each other and our community.